OUR CONSTITUTIONAL OFFICE

 This team is made up of highly qualified, hand picked, investment professionals from around the world.

-The Financial Account division of the State Treasurer’s Office is responsible for balancing the state’s finances, recording and managing public depositories, and distributing money to state agencies.
+The Financial Accounting division of the State Treasurer’s Office is responsible for balancing the state’s finances, recording and managing public depositories, and distributing money to state agencies.

 This team is comprised of accountants and financial experts with a variety of fiscal backgrounds.

-The Unclaimed Property divison of the State Treasurer’s Office is responsible for the collection, and eventual return, of unclaimed money, property and items.
+The Unclaimed Property division of the State Treasurer’s Office is responsible for the collection, and eventual return, of unclaimed money, property, and items.

 This team is composed of unclaimed property experts and multi-media professionals.